timmaffett/custom_mouse_cursor/README.md

 ###Note

-CUrrently Flutter master channel is currently required for windows support.
-This package provides platform plugins that provide support for macos and limux platforms.
+Currently the flutter master channel is required for windows support.
+(Window's support is not possible without [changes to the flutter engine](https://github.com/flutter/engine/pull/36143) that are included within the master channel.)

-Proper window's support is not possible without [changes to the fluter engine](https://github.com/flutter/engine/pull/36143) that are included within the master channel.
+This package provides platform plugins that provide support for macos and limux platforms on both the stable and master flutter channels.

-I have submitted a PR [pr number on engine] that provides support for the web platform.
+I have submitted [flutter engine PR#xyz]((https://github.com/flutter/engine/pull/xyz) that provides support for the web platform.
 With luck that PR will land in the master channel soon.

 ## Supported Platforms